apache/beam/learning/prompts/documentation-lookup/31_advanced_batched_dofn.md

 You can provide element-wise, batched or both implementation for a `DoFn`

+In example below, when `MultiplyByTen` is applied to a `PCollection`, Beam recognizes that `np.ndarray` is an acceptable batch type to use in conjunction with `np.int64` elements.

 ```python
 class MultiplyByTen(beam.DoFn):
   def process(self, element: np.int64) -> Iterator[np.int64]: